Updated October, 2020

 As mentioned previously, tenancy allows admins to provide unique configurations on a per tenant basis.
 In the example below, different Projects have been created in each tenant to highlight the logical isolation available on a single installed vRA instance.

 In summary, tenancy offers the ability to create an additional layer of governance and isolation beyond what Projects have provided since the 8.0 release.
 The multitenancy capabilities in vRA 8.1 offers the flexibility and control organizations require, while maintaining the same user experience.
-You can take advantage of multitenancy today within vRA 8.1!
+With vRA 8.2, Provider Administrators can now share infrastructure with Tenant Admins, providing additional levels of logical isolation and control.
 For a deeper dive on how to install and configure multitenancy check out this blog from VMware SE Maher AlAsfar.